-Director of Tennis Steve Moore brought a wealth of experience and success back to the position at Texas A&M-Corpus Christi when he filled the position in 2006.
-Moore has been the recruiting coordinator at three schools that have reached the Top 25 nationally - Texas A&M, Texas Tech and SMU.
-Moore has taken 12 teams to the NCAA Championships as either a head coach or an assistant coach.
+Director of Tennis Steve Moore brought a wealth of experience and success to Texas A&M-Corpus Christi when he returned in 2006.
+Moore has been the recruiting coordinator at three schools that reached the Top 25 nationally - Texas A&M, Texas Tech and SMU.
+Moore has taken 14 teams to the NCAA Championships as either a head coach or assistant coach.

-Both the men and women reached the NCAA Division I national rankings in 2013, making Texas A&M - Corpus Christi one of only 34 universities in the nation to have both teams ranked in the Intercollegiate Tennis Association National Poll at the same time, and the only university with one head coach over both programs.
+Both the men’s and women’s teams reached the NCAA Division I national rankings in 2013, making Texas A&M - Corpus Christi one of only 34 universities in the nation to have both teams ranked in the Intercollegiate Tennis Association National Poll at the same time, and the only university with one head coach over both programs.

-In 1998, Moore left his assistant coaching position at Texas Tech to become the head coach at A&M-Corpus Christi and did what few coaches have done - start an NCAA Division I program from scratch.
-Moore coached the Islanders for three years, leading them to a 45-17 overall record and 15-3 mark against Southland Conference teams.
-He was one of the youngest NCAA Division I head coaches in the country when he was hired at 26 years old.
-Moore was also significantly involved in fund raising for the men’s team.
+In 1998, Moore left Texas Tech to become the head coach at A&M-Corpus Christi and did what few coaches have done - start an NCAA Division I program from scratch.
+Moore immediately put the Islanders on the map with a 45-17 record and 15-3 SLC mark in the first three years.
+He was one of the youngest NCAA Division I head coaches in the country at age 26.
+Moore was also significantly involved in fundraising for the men’s team.

-The Corpus Christi native left the Island when he was offered the head women’s coaching job at SMU in 2001.
-In his first year as head coach at SMU, Moore led the Mustangs to their highest win total and conference finish in 14 years - 16 wins and 2nd place in the WAC and reaching as high as #42 nationally.
-Moore’s team went 19-11 the following year and undefeated in the WAC.
-He also served as the men’s assistant coach where he helped lead the Mustangs to the Final Four of the NCAA Team Championships in 2001.
-Moore was also heavily involved in fund raising for the SMU tennis team, raising money to add two new assistant coaching positions.
-He also helped start the Volvo Car Coach program for the athletic department.
+Moore left the Island when SMU offered him the head women’s coaching job in 2001.
+He immediately led the Mustangs to their highest win total and conference finish in 14 years - 16 wins and 2nd place in the WAC and reaching as high as No. 42 nationally.
+Moore’s Mustangs went undefeated in the WAC the following year.
+Moore worked double duty also serving as men’s assistant and helped SMU reach the NCAA Final Four in 2001 and No. 5 in the nation.
+Moore was also heavily involved in fundraising for SMU.
+He raised the money to create an assistant coach position and started the Volvo Car Coach program for the entire athletic department.

-Moore left SMU to become the assistant coach/recruiting coordinator at Texas A&M-College Station in 2004.
-In his first year at A&M, Moore helped the Aggies reach the Sweet 16 at the NCAAs and a ranking as high as No. 9 nationally.
-A&M also signed the No. 1 ranked junior player in the United States.
-The Aggies hosted the NCAA Championships that year and led the nation in attendance.
+In 2004, Moore left SMU to become assistant coach/recruiting coordinator at Texas A&M under Hall-of-Fame Coach Tim Cass.
+Moore saw the Aggies reached the NCAA Sweet 16 and No. 9 nationally in his first year.
+A&M also signed the No. 1 player in the United States, hosted the NCAA Championships and led the nation in attendance.

-Moore played on a tennis scholarship at North Texas and Abilene Christian during his college career.
-While at ACU, Moore was nationally ranked in singles and was team captain.
+Moore played on tennis scholarships at North Texas and Abilene Christian.
+While at ACU, Moore was team captain and ranked nationally ranked in singles.
 He also competed on the professional satellite circuit after college.